 Planning your Trip to the Spanish Pyrenees of Catalonia

-We’ll share how to get to the Spanish Pyrenees of Catalonia, best ways to get around the region, discuss the best times of the year to visit, and also provide additional tourism websites and resources.
+We’ll share how to get to the Spanish Pyrenees of Catalonia, best ways to get around the region, discuss the best times of the year to visit, where to stay, and also provide additional travel resources.

 Getting to the Spanish Pyrenees from Barcelona or Girona